 - Did you like it when I tried…

 - Is it OK if we do…

-- I’m not sure I’m comfortable with [blank].
+- I’m not sure if I’m comfortable with [blank].
 Can we try less of that?

-We kiss for a lot of reasons — mostly because it feels great — but the best kisses are ones where both you and your partner are comfortable.
+We kiss for plenty of reasons, but mostly because it can feel fantastic.
+You’d probably agree, then, that the best kisses are ones both you and your partner enjoy.

-As long as you’re communicating with your partner, there’s no right or wrong way to enjoy an amazing kiss.
+Keep in mind that these tips are just suggestions.
+You can use as many — or as few — of them as you like.
+As long as you communicate with your partner, there’s really no right or wrong way to enjoy an amazing kiss.